emulrooney/dungeonwall/README.md

 ### Running this Software

 * Run the server from the dungeonwall directory with 'npm run start'
+* Create a .env file -- see blank.env for format.
+* Create a mongoDB instance and start it up. **Will be setting up a docker file to make this easier... eventually.**
 * Run 'npm run sass' in the dungeonwall/frontend directory to make sure styles are up to date.
 * Run the front-end from the dungeonwall/frontend directory with 'npm run start'
 * Navigate to localhost:8080 to view the frontend.
 If everything went well, you should have the demo panels loaded.
-* There's a seedDB file you can run with 'npm run seed' to create a new wall with panels. **This is broken right now; working on a solution.
-Best to just copy the JSON object into a mongo DB instance**
+* There's a seedDB file you can run with 'npm run seed' to create a new wall with panels. _You'll need to delete the wall if you need to reseed!_

 ### Next steps

+* Docker to set up mongoDB.
 * Adding some control over the wall itself (naming, color, etc)
 * Add controls for multiple walls (including having multiple pages on a wall)
 * Renameable panel types (esp to allow for other types of note pages)
-* Reconsider spacing of panels - would be
+* Reconsider spacing of panels - would be nice to have these align better.
 * Clean up the sass files, split them up a bit
-* Refactor to use Vuex
+* Refactor to use Vuex **In Progress**
 * Multiple users
 * Better backend validation, authentication